-I’ve created an infographic to give you a bird’s eye view on the history of vacuum cleaners and its milestones.
+I’ve created an infographic to give you a bird’s eye view of the history of vacuum cleaners and their milestones.

-Authors note: I’ve based all this info on facts I gathered from different websites around the web and both the UK and US patent records which are listed in the infographic and on the citations section.
+Authors note: I’ve based all this info on facts I gathered from different websites and the UK and US patent records listed in the infographic and citations section.

-During the industrial revolution in the mid-1800s, factories sprang up left and right manufacturing all sorts of stuff and this produced tons of pollution.
-Dirt and sooth were everywhere causing a lot of people to get sick, at the same time a scientist named Louis Pasteur discovered that these were caused by microorganisms or “germs”.
+During the industrial revolution in the mid-1800s, factories sprang up left and right, manufacturing all sorts of stuff, producing tons of pollution.
+Dirt and soot were everywhere, causing a lot of people to get sick.
+At the same time, a scientist named Louis Pasteur discovered that these were caused by microorganisms or “germs.”

-For the first time, people placed importance on hygiene and inventors started experimented with ways to automate this process.
+For the first time, people emphasized hygiene, and inventors started experimenting with ways to automate this process.

-Two years later in 1860 Daniel Hess patented his version of the carpet sweeper that used bellows to produce suction but like H.H.
-Herrick’s sweeper it wasn’t mass produced.
+In 1860, Daniel Hess patented his version of the carpet sweeper that used bellows to produce suction, but it wasn’t mass-produced like H.H.
+Herrick’s sweeper.

-In 1868, Ives McGaffey invents the “whirlwind” sweeping machine made from wood.
-Even though it was lightweight and compact (at least during that era) it was difficult to use because one had to manually turn a crank and at the same time push.
+In 1868, Ives McGaffey invented the “whirlwind sweeping machine” made from wood.
+Even though it was lightweight and compact (at least during that era), it was difficult to use because one had to turn a crank and at the same time push manually.
 Turning the crank created the suction needed to pick up dirt.

 He received his patent a year after in 1869.

-In order to mass produce and sell this, he sought the help of The American Carpet Cleaning Co.
-It sold for around $25.
-Unfortunately the great Chicago fire in 1871 burned up most of them and only two are known to have survived the fire, one of them is found in the Hoover Historical Center.
+Unfortunately, the great Chicago fire in 1871 burned up most of them, and only two are known to have survived the fire, one of them is found in the Hoover Historical Center.

 The Dawn of Motorized Cleaners